underscoreio/essential-slick/src/pages/2-selecting.md

 :  Methods for ordering, skipping, and limiting the results of a query.

 We'll look at each in turn, starting with an example of `sortBy`.
-Say we want want messages in order of the sender's name:
+Say we want messages in order of the sender's name:

 ```scala mdoc
 exec(messages.sortBy(_.sender).result).foreach(println)